 Thank you for the delicious meal

-Gochisousama deshita is a formal way to say thank you for all your restaurant outings in Japan!
+Gochisousama deshita is a formal way to say thank you for all your delicious restaurant outings in Japan!
 We know it is an honorific expression already because it contains the honorifics Go and –sama but It’s kind of long, so let’s break it down.

 Go is the honorific prefix we learned about in Japanese Honorifics which makes an expression polite.